IshaanGhost/desktop-companion/README.md

 ### First Launch

-1. Launch the application - you'll see the widgets appear on your desktop
+1. Launch the application - you'll see the compact widgets appear above your taskbar
+2. Hover over widgets to see real-time system data in tooltips
-2. Right-click the system tray icon (or double-click) to open settings
+3. Right-click the system tray icon (or double-click) to open settings
-3. Configure widgets to your preference:
+4. Configure widgets to your preference:
    - Enable/disable widgets
-   - Adjust size sliders
    - Set CPU/battery thresholds
    - Configure startup and always-on-top behavior